The Cat-Eared Historian Mage on the Crumbling Planet

-“I don’t see how you can possibly make informed decisions without taking the political ramifications into account,” the guard followed up.
+“I don’t see how you can possibly make informed decisions without taking the political ramifications into account.”

 “Steering politics towards our goals is left to those with more charisma,” Basttias interjected.

-“Politics are, after all, just issues that those seeking power convince the masses to argue over to get them on side,” Ashtin added.
+“Politics are, after all, just issues that those seeking power convince the masses to argue over in order to gain power,” Ashtin added.
 “Granted, sometimes these issues are important, but most of the time, we end up fighting wars over the proper way to receive communion or some equally silly thing.”

 “Communion?” the guard asked.
 Basttias and the counselor shot Ashtin a warning look.

 “What’s the big deal?
 He’s getting a mind wipe on the way out anyway, isn’t he?
 It’ll be easier to communicate with him if we have a similar understanding of the way things work.”

 “Communion was an ancient religious ritual,” Basttias explained before Ashtin could.
 “At one point in Earth’s history, the largest religion at the time split over, among other things, a disagreement over what kind of bread should be consumed at this ritual.
 There were eventually wars in which members of both sides killed each other in the names of their respective branches.”

 “With a perspective like that, I suppose I can see why you would disdain politics.”